VolumeGraphics/havocompare/README.md

 - Wrote a completely new csv parser:
   - Respects escaping with '\'
   - Allows string-literals containing unescaped field separators (field1, "field2, but as literal", field3)
-  - Allows multi-line string literals
+  - Allows multi-line string literals with quotes
-  - Multi quote escapes work
 - CSVs with non-rectangular format will now fail

 ### 0.1.4